o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 {{< image-width src="/images/atom-guide/vegetation-bending-tutorial/optionoffset.png" width="100%" alt="The tree and the shader ball in the Editor, with only the tree offset from adding the shader option." >}}

 ### Delete previous offset code
-Let's delete the previous offset code so that we can implement vegetation bending.
+Delete the previous offset code so that you can implement vegetation bending.

 Delete the following:
 * The code added to adjust the position in the vertex shaders of both the forward pass and depth pass.